ailequal/hackintosh/HOLLYWOOD/README.md

 ### usb-mapping

-The USBMap.kext is custom made for my specific setup.
+The USBMap.kext is custom made for my specific setup and the iMac19,1 SMBIOS.

 ### to do

-* Finish the main build.
 * USB mapping.
+* Disable Bluetooth.
 * Create custom SSDTs.
+* Setup rEFInd.
+* Test iCloud login and features.

 ### bugs

+* The secondary ethernet port isn't working.
 * Overcloking the RAM will create wierd bug issues with the USB when going to sleep.
 * Removing a USB device during sleep will wake the computer.
 * DRM features doesn't really work well with iTunes and Safari.